caseyanderson/bukobot/cura_notes.md

 ## Powering the CPU and MAKEiT Pro-L

 1. Login to the Macmini connected to the MAKEiT Pro-L
 2. Turn the MAKEiT Pro-L on.
-If the MAKEiT Pro-L's fan is spinning the machine is on.
+If the fan is spinning the machine is on.
 3. Open Cura.
 You should see a window that looks like the photo below.

 ![](/screenshots/cura_ui.png)